SuperOfficeDocs/crmscript/docs/api-reference/classes/Integer/Integer.md

 intellisense: Void.Integer
 sortOrder: 422
 so.topic: reference
+so.yml: 1
 ---

 # Integer

 A class for representing integers as objects.
-Constructor can take an integer, and returns integer.
+Constructor can take an integer and returns an integer.